 The ‘rogue cop’ subgenre was just getting underway in 1950.
 On Dangerous Ground is about a good policeman trapped in a vicious cycle of brutality, the source of which is a deep personal frustration.
 Honest cop Jim Wilson (Robert Ryan) has a serious problem with rage.
 It results in frequent beatings of suspects, and gets him in hot water with Captain Brawley (Ed Begley).
 Bitter that society doesn’t respect police work, Jim almost beats a murder suspect to death and callously allows a woman (Cleo Moore) to face the revenge of the suspect’s partners.
 To cool Wilson off, Brawley sends him to handle a sex murder in a remote mountain village.
-The idea is to allow him to unwind, but that’s not what happens.
+The idea is that Wilson will unwind, but that’s not what happens.
 Jim joins a posse led by the manic Walter Brent (Ward Bond), the father of the murdered child.
 Tracking the killer in deep snow, Jim realizes that things have reversed.
 He is the representative of law and sanity, who must somehow stop Brent from going berserk.
 Wilson and Brent meet Mary Malden (Ida Lupino), a blind woman who says she lives alone.
 The men find evidence that Mary is hiding somebody… the killer, perhaps.

 It’s lucky that Nicholas Ray’s film wasn’t completely ruined by Howard Hughes.
 By the time On Dangerous Ground was finally finished, William Wyler’s similarly themed Detective Story had come out, making the RKO picture seem like a copycat.